Joy H. Lewis, DO, PhD, FACP

 Dr. Lewis a Professor in the Departments of Public Health and Family and Community Medicine and Director of Public Health programs and Practice Based Research for A.T.
 Still University, School of Osteopathic Medicine in Arizona (ATSU SOMA).
-She is establishing community based primary care Residency programs for ATSU SOMA.
-She will be course directing the second year courses in Epidemiology, Biostatistics and Preventive Medicine.
+She is the Developer and Course Director for the second year courses in Epidemiology, Biostatistics and Preventive Medicine.
 She established and directs the ATSU SOMA Practice Based Research Network (PBRN).
 She is also the Director of SOMA's DO/MPH Dual Degree Program.
 Dr. Lewis conducts community based applied research in her areas of interest including the social determinants of health, health literacy, patient safety and preventive medicine.
 Her work in Community Oriented Primary Care combines Public Health and Primary Care Education.

 Dr. Lewis has a background in Quantitative Economics and prior to Medical School worked as a Financial Analyst at William Blair & Company.
 She is a graduate of the Chicago College of Osteopathic Medicine.
 During medical school she gained considerable experience in health policy.
 She worked for the U.S. Senate Labor and Health Subcommittee of the Committee on Labor and Human Resources.
 She was a Fellow with the Office of Minority Health, Department of Health and Human Services.
 She was an Extern with the U.S. Justice Department, Office of the Surgeon General.
 She completed her Residency training in Internal Medicine at the University of Chicago.
 She is board certified by the American Board of Internal Medicine.
 Following Residency she was a Robert Wood Johnson Clinical Scholar at UCLA.
 She followed this Fellowship with the receipt of a National Research Service Award and a UCLA STAR Fellowship.
 She earned a PhD in health services from the UCLA School of Public Health.
 Dr. Lewis is certified by McMaster University to teach evidence-based clinical practice.